urbanjost/M_intrinsics/docs/intrinsics.md

 integer :: i
 integer :: k
 logical :: chooseleft
+logical :: maybe

    !
 Works with scalars
    k=5
    write(*,*)merge (1.0, 0.0, k > 0)
    k=-2
    write(*,*)merge (1.0, 0.0, k > 0)

+   ! note for scalar logicals calls such as maybe = merge (.true.,.false., k > 0)
+   ! are simply the same as
+   if (k > 0)then
+      maybe=.true.
+   else
+      maybe=.false.
+   endif
+   ! but even more succinctly, and array-compatible, is maybe = k > 0

    ! set up some simple arrays that all conform to the ! same shape